Jump to Dark Chocolate Truffle Recipe

-A few weeks before last Christmas, my girls and I were chatting like we do and the subject of what our favorite holiday was came up.
-I figured it was a no-brainer, Christmas of course, for all three of us.
-After all, the excitement was in full swing; decorations had gone up, lists had been made, Santa had been seen.
-Hailey and I were quick to declare it the best holiday ever and I expected Ella to chime in but she surprised me and asked: “What’s the love day called again?”.
+A few weeks before last Christmas, my girls and I were chatting as we do, and the subject of what our favorite holiday was came up.
+I figured it was a no-brainer, Christmas, of course, for all three of us.
+After all, the excitement was in full swing; decorations had gone up, wish lists written, Santa seen.
+Hailey and I were quick to declare it the best holiday ever, and I expected Ella to chime in, but she surprised me and asked: “What’s the love day called again?”.
 Valentine’s day is her favorite holiday.
-I shouldn’t have been surprised because she’d expressed this before but that was right around last Valentine’s day and I figured, being a six-year-old, it was simply the freshest holiday in her memory.
-She stuck to it though, even in the midst of Christmas hype.
+I shouldn’t have been surprised because she’d expressed this before, but that was right around last Valentine’s day, and I figured, being a six-year-old, it was merely the freshest holiday in her memory.
+She stuck to it though, even amid the Christmas hype.

 The thing Ella loves about Valentine’s day is simple.
 To her, it’s a day devoted to telling everyone in your life how much you love them and what you love about them, and that’s the most important thing you can do.
 She started on her class Valentine’s over a week ago and made a point of picking one quality for each classmate then thanking them for being funny, kind, a friend, silly, smart, polite, whatever stood out to her.
 I had zero input except to ask her if she’d like to decorate them a bit more.
 She gave me a condescending glance, the words being far more important to her than the decorations, so I backed off.

-When I was in first grade (and every other grade for that matter) I was so painfully shy the thought of personally thanking a boy in my class for being kind was beyond unthinkable, but she’s ever so sincere about it.
-I’d like to take credit for raising such a thoughtful child but nature wins over nurture here.
-Her twin sister told me she wasn’t going to make Valentine’s for the class because she didn’t have to and has only shown interest in participating in the last twelve hours because she found out she gets to decorate a box to take to school to collect her Valentines.
+When I was in first grade (and every other grade for that matter), I was so painfully shy the thought of personally thanking a boy in my class for being kind was beyond unthinkable, but she’s ever so sincere about it.
+I’d like to take credit for raising such a thoughtful child, but nature wins over nurture here.
+Her twin sister told me she wasn’t going to make Valentine’s for the class because it wasn’t required.
+She’s only shown interest in participating in the last twelve hours because she found out she gets to decorate a box to take to school to collect her Valentine’s.
 I’ll be surprised if she puts as much as her classmate’s names on her cards (the first grade me could relate to that).

 I really like Ella’s take on the day.
 It’s not about romantic love, it’s not about high expectations, it’s just “the love day” and an opportunity to express how you feel.

-Of course, in our house, it’s also largely about chocolate which is, truth be told, the only reason I liked Valentine’s day when I was young.
-My dad used to get my sister and me little heart-shaped boxes of chocolates and nothing could have made us happier.
-This truffle recipe is the one I used at the restaurant years ago and they are truly decadent.
-You will be amazed how easy they are!
+Of course, in our house, it’s also mainly about chocolate, which is the only reason I liked Valentine’s day when I was young.
+My dad used to get my sister and me little heart-shaped boxes of chocolates, and nothing could have made us happier.
+This truffle recipe is the one I used at the restaurant years ago, and they are truly decadent.
+You will be amazed by how easy they are!